FLClab/MICRA-Net/README.md

 The source code is available to the users within the `src` folder.
 The subfolder contains the code developed for each of the datasets used in the paper.

+The provided scripts are all written in Python.
+Hence, the user should jump to jump to the [software requirements section](#software-requirements) to validate/install the right version of Python and it's dependencies.

 Within the `src` folder, we provide the `main.py` file which allows the user to download the datasets from source and sets the proper symlinks for the following steps to the downloaded `MICRA-Net` folder.

 Each dataset folder contains at least :